blue-keyboard/google-homepage/README.md

 Also felt that I hard coded many things to align things etc, i don't know if this is more common than i think, or could be that i am using only plain css.
 Also i think my css code could be more compact (basically same result with less code) and organized, probably will try to educate myself in this subject.

+## Main content - search results

+This was relatively easy but the addition of some details to make it look like the real page took some time.
+For example finding and aligning some svg files, the star rating, but overall easy.

+## o-pages and aside

+Making the Goooooogle part was a bit challenging, in part becouse I had to make an image and chop the letters into different images with the same height so i culd align them properly, had a problem where just by having an anchor tag around the o's would push those a bit to the top, but could solve it.

+I thought the aside would be the most difficult part, but i think as i was doing this project i got better at css and could in some way predict what would be the appropiate layout and how to style it, a lot of flexbox in this part.